Screen reader users can VISIT THE SITE MENU PAGE for full page list.

 9.5.5 pay sponsorship funds on direction from the Board of Directors.

-9.5.6 invoice each Member by October thirty one (31) each year requesting payment of the Member's annual subscription.
+9.5.6 invoice each Member by December thirty-one (31) each year requesting payment of the annual subscription for the following year.

 10. WORLD CHAMPIONSHIPS